brycewray/hugo-site/content/posts/2020/11/what-apple-silicon-means-web-developers.md

 In case you're wondering: doing web dev for *mobile* devices, as opposed to desktop and laptop computers, actually can be somewhat less problematic.

 *For the most part*, the mobile form of Chrome works the same on both Android (where it's usually the default browser) and iOS.
 I say, "for the most part," because Apple requires every iOS browser to use the same WebKit engine as Safari, rather than the engine it uses on Android.
-However, in my personal testing (YMMV), I've found no significant differences in the results, all other things---such as screen sizes---being equal.[^mobDif] Also, the default browser on Samsung phones is based on the same engine as the Android version of Chrome.
+However, in my personal testing (YMMV), I've found no significant differences in the results, all other things --- such as screen sizes --- being equal.[^mobDif] Also, the default browser on Samsung phones is based on the same engine as the Android version of Chrome.

 [^mobDif]: To be sure, what differences I *have* seen between Chrome-on-Android and Chrome-on-iOS don't compare to the glitches that can occur between a macOS version of a browser and its Windows counterpart.